everchens/Digits/README.md

 # Digits
-Handwritten digits recognition trained with augmented MNIST and USPS dataset
+Handwritten digits recognition trained with augmented MNIST and USPS dataset.

+The practical results of MNIST for digit recognition is poor.
+So I combined the dataset of MNIST and USPS, modified the datasets by removing some abnormal images, redesigned a new model named 3x3, and trained the model from scratch.
+The result is promising.

 # Requirements:
 caffe

 # Procedure:
 1, Download the MNIST and USPS datasets.